 It is common that when you initiate a project you find that you will require subcontractors, consultants, and suppliers.

-Therefore, you should ensure that your management plan outlines these:
+Therefore, you should ensure that your management plan

 - What are the services or products that your project will require?

 - How will you procure these services or products?

 - How do you intend to monitor the quality of these products or services and how will you monitor their progress?